 A Note about Installation

 The installation process is pretty straightforward and well documented on Sunny Valley’s website so I do not wish to repeat the same information.
-However, there is one consideration worth mentioning since I had an issue with this when I first installed Sensei.
+However, there is one consideration worth mentioning since I had an issue with this when I first installed Zenarmor.

-On the “Interface Selection” step during installation, you are prompted for the interfaces you wish to have Sensei monitor.
+On the “Interface Selection” step during installation, you are prompted for the interfaces you wish to have Zenarmor monitor.
 If you have multiple VLANs associated to a single physical interface, you should only select the physical parent interface.
 Do not select each individual VLAN.
 This is similar to Suricata where you should only select the physical interface(s).
-Sensei will be able to analyze all of the VLAN traffic when monitoring the parent interface.
+Zenarmor will be able to analyze all of the VLAN traffic when monitoring the parent interface.
 If you do not select the physical interface(s), you may find that it will cause issues with your network.

 Notice in the screenshot that I am selecting LAN rather than all of the VLANs associated to the physical interface “igb2”.

-Limitation of the Free Edition: When you monitor the parent interface, Sensei will monitor all VLANs associated to that interface.
+Limitation of the Free Edition: When you monitor the parent interface, Zenarmor will monitor all VLANs associated to that interface.
 In the Free Edition, you cannot exclude VLANs from being monitored if multiple VLANs are assigned to a single parent interface.
-This may be an issue for you if you wish to run Sensei only on certain VLANs.
+This may be an issue for you if you wish to run Zenarmor only on certain VLANs.
 If you still wish to use the Free Edition, you would have to ensure the VLANs you wish to monitor and the VLANs you do not wish to monitor are on separate physical interfaces.
 Then you could select the appropriate physical interface to monitor in the configuration options.
 As I will discuss later, the Home Edition allows you to exclude specific VLANs from being monitored when you have multiple VLANs associated to the same physical interface, which is very nice if your VLAN configuration is already established and you do not want to move them.
 That may be a time consuming process.

 Basic Features of Free Edition